 There are many organisations that are making the most of their CQ Journey, both in the public and private sector.
-The following clients either are on the CQ Journey towards receiving a CQ Tick, or have undertaken the CQ Survey, or the Superdiversity Centre has delivered cultural capability training to their organisation, or many more of the CQ Services that the Superdiversity Centre offers.
+The following clients either are on the CQ Journey towards receiving a CQ Tick, or have undertaken the CQ Survey, or the Superdiversity Institute has delivered cultural capability training to their organisation, or many more of the CQ Services that the Superdiversity Institute offers.

 “I’m very proud to lead an organisation that’s part of New Zealand’s DNA.
 Our scheme is for all Kiwis and it’s important ACC reflects this by ensuring we are diverse, inclusive and our services accessible to all.
 I want to create a workplace where all staff are respected, valued and able to contribute.